FlohGro-dev/Craftist/README.md

 ### Settings

-- a small settings menu enables the following adjustable settings to your needs
+- the settings menu lets you configure the Craftist to your preferences.
+- following settings are possible:
-  -  the link type(s) which should be created for each task
+  - task links: the link type(s) which should be created for each task (attention: if you disable both, syncing task states is no longer possible)
+  - task metadata import: select the metadata which should be imported with your tasks
+  - task grouping: select how tasks should be grouped on import (by project, by section or both); available for all import features
-  -  if you want to import the due date for each task (if it has one)
+  - import location: you can decide if you want to import tasks below the current selected block or always at the end of a document
+  - due dates from daily notes: you can choose if created / crosslinked tasks shall receive the due date of the current open daily note (this will not add due dates if you create tasks from other documents)

 ## Login